Barreforthe History, Family Crest & Coats of Arms

 Early History of the Barreforthe family

-Another 179 words (13 lines of text) covering the years 1329 and 1620 are included under the topic Early Barreforthe History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Barreforthe research.
+Another 58 words (4 lines of text) covering the years 1329 and 1620 are included under the topic Early Barreforthe History in all our PDF Extended History products and printed products wherever possible.

 Barreforthe Spelling Variations